taek1t2/TG-Pre-Work/README.md

 ## How many instances of the the databases connected to the server application are created?

-At any given time.
+Any given time.
 In an object-oriented programming (OOP), an instance is a specific realization of any object called instantiation.
 Each time the program starts or runs, it's the run-time of that instance.